Majorca Weather August Averages, Spain

 Hipotels Aparthotel Cala Millor Park is one of the best four-star hotels in Cala Millor.
 Just a short walk away from the beach, this hotel features many amenities and services, including an all-inclusive option, restaurant, bars, solarium, swimming pools, free WiFi, spa, sports facilities, and entertainment.

 Hoposa Daina Hotel

 When it comes to holiday accommodation in Majorca, it doesn't get much better than the Hoposa Daina Hotel in Puerto de Pollensa.
-There are many facilities for guests to enjoy, including restaurant, lounge bar, swimming pool, free WiFi, 24-hour reception, car rental, excursion booking, fitness room and cycling facilities.
+There are many facilities for guests to enjoy, including a restaurant, lounge bar, swimming pool, free WiFi, 24-hour reception, car rental, excursion booking, fitness room, and cycling facilities.

 Playa del Moro